-Divkiran Kathuria: Thank you Adam for inviting me to discuss such an important topic.
-I have been in HR technology and HR transformation programs for more than 15 years now and how technology can support Diversity and Inclusion and vice versa has always fascinated me.
+Divkiran Kathuria: I have been in HR technology and HR transformation programs for more than 15 years now and how technology can support Diversity and Inclusion and vice versa has always fascinated me.

-And post that, thanks to the wonderful opportunities my consulting career came with, I was able to see how HR technology, if done right, can positively impact the life of so many employees and human beings.
+And post that, thanks to the wonderful opportunities my consulting career came with, I was able to see how HR technology, if done right, can positively impact so many employees’ lives.

-HR has now become a passion, and I’m especially interested in emerging HR technologies and how it can strategically support both employee and business growth – Talent Marketplaces being one of the most important HR tech innovations in the last few years.
+HR has now become a passion, and I’m especially interested in emerging HR technologies and how they can strategically support both employee and business growth—talent marketplaces being one of the most important HR tech innovations in the last few years.

 In both these examples, the products could have benefitted from engaging a more diverse background right from requirements to design; before you go to market and face serious implications.

-First and foremost, anyone using a talent marketplace will be immediately able to discover hidden talent – candidates and skills they didn’t know exist.
-And they’ll be able to experience how diverse, valuable and capable these discovered candidates are.
+First and foremost, anyone using a talent marketplace will be immediately able to discover hidden talent – candidates and skills they didn’t know existed.
+And they’ll be able to experience how diverse, valuable, and capable these discovered candidates are.

-I can tell you from my personal experience, when I opened a project for the first time on a talent marketplace, I ended up having a team from across the globe that helped me bring in the local context to our internal communications plan.
-None of us were from a primarily English-speaking country and despite that we worked beautifully together.
+I can tell you from my personal experience that when I opened a project for the first time on a talent marketplace, I ended up having a team from across the globe that helped me bring in local context to our internal communications plan.
+None of us were from a primarily English-speaking country and despite that, we worked beautifully together.
 And I could have never thought of those cultural and local nuances alone.

 You can open doors for a more inclusive environment within the company, simply by using the Talent Marketplace for a short-term project.

 DK: Quite a few things actually!
-From the way Talent Marketplace changes the way you look at a candidate to the way it can help organizations detect and mitigate bias is very appealing
+From the way the talent marketplace changes how you look at a candidate, to the way it can help organizations detect and mitigate bias.

-On the design and implementation side it is revolutionizing how we discover and view the right talent by hiding the bias forming parameters and highlighting the skills vs the traditional resumes that essentially include information like location, education, ethnicity, etc. that could induce bias rather than anything that reduces it.
+On the design and implementation side, it is revolutionizing how we discover and view the right talent by hiding the bias-forming parameters and highlighting employees’ skills.

-So, it’s truly special when you come across technologies that say, “Hey, we don’t need all of that personal information to tell you if you are right for a job.”
-And cherry on the cake – it also takes in consideration the changing skill requirements in the industry along with your aspirations and interests.
+And the cherry on the cake—the talent marketplace also takes into consideration the changing skill requirements in the industry along with your aspirations and interests.
 I was pleasantly surprised when I saw it in action for the first time!

-Another aspect where the Talent Marketplace helped change perspectives is the “closeness bias” or geographical bias.
+Another aspect where the talent marketplace helped change perspectives is the “closeness bias” or geographical bias.
 During COVID, most companies had to redistribute and redeploy talent from one part of the organization to another to meet the changing market demands— both temporarily and permanently.
 The struggle to find the right fit was so much greater.
-If you are an organization of anywhere above a thousand employees, it is almost impossible to know everyone’s skills and interests without technology, especially if you’re a global company with employees spread across geographies.
-Talent marketplaces truly helped achieve the goal of “talent without borders” during this pandemic as it surfaced the right talent no matter where they are located, in turn helping move the manager mindset from “presence” to “productivity”.
+If you are an organization of anywhere over a thousand employees, it is almost impossible to know everyone’s skills and interests without technology, especially if you’re a global company with employees spread across geographies.
+Talent marketplaces truly helped achieve the goal of “talent without borders” during this pandemic as it surfaced the right talent no matter where they are located, in turn helping move the manager’s mindset from “presence” to “productivity”.

-DK: Most human beings tend to be afraid of what they are not aware of and AI in Talent Marketplaces is one of those technologies.
-In case of Talent Marketplaces – AI is neither deciding nor taking an action on your behalf.
+DK: Most human beings tend to be afraid of what they are not aware of and AI in talent marketplaces is one of those technologies.
+In the case of talent marketplaces – AI is neither deciding nor taking an action on your behalf.
 Instead of “Artificial Intelligence” – I would rather call it “Augmented Intelligence” as it is helping you take the decision by surfacing unbiased options when you launch it afresh.
-So while its extremely important not to overlook the privacy and data concerns that could make this AI learn the bias from human actions – key to success lies in the right implementation and usage of this technology that can truly democratize talent and career development.

 At both Seagate and Schneider, we chose to reduce the possibility of bias creep by design.
 While setting up the system we simply eliminated employee information attributes like gender, race, age, ethnicity, nationality, etc. from the talent marketplace data.
 Some other organizations I know of have chosen to keep the name and pictures out as well!

 Machine learning is more objective and learns faster compared to human learning.
 To detect and then eliminate the bias from humans is nearly impossible.
-It takes enormous amount of research and training efforts being led by D&I professionals across organizations.
-And as human race, we still have a long way to go.
+It takes an enormous amount of research and training efforts by D&I professionals across organizations.